TV advertisements by country: Italy

-Until the 1980s, the Italian television and the broadcasters of the other European countries did not do any commercial advertisement during films, soap operas, TV series and documentaries.
-Usually, the publicity intervals had a duration limited from 5 to 10 minutes and hidden publicity was categorically forbidden out of the established TV timetables.
+Until the 1980s, Italian television and broadcasters in other European countries did not do any commercial advertisement during films, soap operas, TV series and documentaries.
+Usually, publicity intervals had a duration limited from 5 to 10 minutes and hidden publicity was categorically forbidden from being included in established TV timetables.

-The commercial TV, namely the Mediaset group founded by Silvio Berlusconi, imported in Italy a model of propaganda that was diffused by some decades before in North American countries.
+Then commercial TV, namely the Mediaset group founded by Silvio Berlusconi, introduced in Italy a model of propaganda that was diffused by some decades before in North American countries.
 It consisted of short spots directly focused on attracting the consumer in the shortest possible time.
-The same modality was suddenly copied by the public television.
+The same modality was suddenly copied by public television.
+In recent years, the fragmentation of the audience across an increasing number of media has profoundly revolutionized advertising strategies.
+Companies' goal has become finding an effective way to adapt the same message across different media without compromising its effectiveness.
+In Italy, simple and entertaining TV commercials continue to be successful, such as the series created by Mulino Bianco, featuring actor Antonio Banderas as a miller forced to interact with a chicken.

 Norway

 Television advertising is regulated by the Broadcasting Act.
 Public service broadcaster NRK is tax-funded, and cannot carry advertising, however, sponsorship of programs (typically sport events) is allowed.
 Commercial channels may interrupt television programmes with ads, but certain conditions apply.
 The maximum amount of advertising is 15% per hour (09 min).
 The nation's second-most-watched channel – TV2 – is funded by television advertisements.
 Norwegian-language programmes broadcast from abroad – such as TV3 Norway broadcasting from the United Kingdom in the Norwegian language – must comply to British regulations.
 Political TV advertisements are strictly prohibited, as are all advertisements for tobacco and alcohol.
 TV advertisements are monitored by the Norwegian Media Authority (Medietilsynet).